 You’ve got your food blog filled with delicious recipes.
 And you’ve been busy building your mailing list, successfully converting your website visitors into subscribers.
-But what happens next?

-If you answered no, then it’s time you set up a welcome email.
+It’s time you set up a welcome email.

 And we’ve got all the info you need to create one that your subscribers will love.
 Here we take a look at the welcome emails from some of the best-known food bloggers out there.
 And pick apart what makes these welcome emails ‘smashing’.